Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Comparison of observed and simulated quenched fractions

 For the LV comparison, we use the sample of MW analogues and their dwarf satellites from \citet{carlsten2021a}.
 From the 9 massive primaries presented in their study, we exclude the two low-mass systems (of roughly LMC-mass), retaining the following systems: NGC 1023 ($M_V=-20.9$), NGC 2903 ($M_V=-20.47$), NGC 4258 ($M_V-20.94$), NGC 4631 ($M_V=-20.24$), M104 ($M_V=-22.02)$, NGC4565 ($M_V=-21.8$) and M51 ($M_V=-21.38 $).
 The LV observations are typically complete for dwarf galaxies with $M_V \simeq -9$, central surface brightnesses of $\mu_{0,V} \simeq 26.5$ mag arcsec$^{-2}$ and projected distances of $\la 150$~kpc \citep{carlsten2021a}.
-The central surface brightness limit can be converted into an effective surface brightness limit of $\mu_{e,V} \simeq 28.3$ mag arcsec$^{-2}$ (assuming an exponential light distribution), which is the limit we adopt for the simulations.
+The central surface brightness limit is converted into a mean effective surface brightness limit of $\mu_{e,V} \simeq 27.6$ mag arcsec$^{-2}$ assuming an exponential light distribution (see \citealt{graham2005}), which is the limit we adopt for the simulations\footnote{In \citet{font2021} we applied a conversion factor of 1.822 to convert the central surface brightness limit of LV to an effective surface brightness limit.
+However, as pointed out by the referee of the present study and as described in \citet{graham2005}, a factor of 1.822 converts to the surface brightness \textit{at} the effective radius (assuming an exponential profile), rather than the mean surface brightness within the effective radius, which is the definition we use for \texttt{ARTEMIS} and is also used for SAGA.
+The correct factor for converting the central surface brightness to the mean surface brightness within the effective radius is 1.123, yielding an LV limit $\mu_{e,V} \simeq 27.6$ mag arcsec$^{-2}$.
+Note that applying the corrected factor to the LV data does not change the conclusion that the SAGA sample appears to have a surface brightness limit of $\mu_{e,r} \simeq 25$ mag arcsec$^{-2}$ and actually slightly improves the agreement of \texttt{ARTEMIS} with LV with regards to satellite abundances in \citet{font2021}.}.
 In a similar fashion to our comparison with SAGA, we apply an `LV selection' to the simulated dwarf galaxies using the above completeness limits.

-In the following, we will use colours rather than the star formation rate to estimate the quenched fractions in the LV samples (both simulated and observed), as measurements of star formation rates in satellite dwarf galaxies in the LV are currently lacking.
+In the following, we will use colours rather than star formation rates to estimate the quenched fractions in the LV samples (both simulated and observed), as measurements of star formation rates in satellite dwarf galaxies in the LV are currently lacking.
 A more detailed description of how the colours are computed for the simulations is provided in Appendix~\ref{sec:appendixA}.
 Generally speaking, we find a strong correlation between galaxy colours and star formation rates in the simulated dwarf sample.
 Therefore, we expect that the results will not change significantly once SFR data become available.

 The top panel in Fig.~\ref{fig:quenched_frac_LV} shows the colour--magnitude relation, $g-i$ versus $M_V$, for the simulated dwarf satellites using the LV selection.
 Filled symbols represent satellites that are not currently forming stars (${\rm sSFR}_{\rm inst} =0$) and are therefore quenched.
 A clear separation between star-forming and quenched satellites in the simulations is evident in this plot, as expected.
 The two populations could be easily delineated by a simple linear fit to the simulations.
 However, we use instead the observational fit derived by \citet{carlsten2021b}, who used an extended set of observations of dwarf satellites of MW analogues in the LV.
 We choose this fit for consistency with the LV observations, although we note that the simulated fit separating the two populations is very similar and adopting it would not change the following results.
 The observational fit has the form: